-XenBlocks is a merged Proof of Work and Proof of Stake blockchain based on the Argon2 algorithm that is resistant to GPUs and ASICs.
+XenBlocks is the Proof of Work (PoW) component of the X1 blockchain based on the Argon2 algorithm that is resistant to ASICs.
 It’s Jack Levin’s attempt at creating a more approachable mining project that involves the use of CPUs and GPUs, allowing regular users to use standard desktops to mine blocks.
 The XEN Crypto founder is on a mission to create the most decentralized, low-enery, secure, and lowest barrier of entry merged PoW-PoS blockchain.

 On September 8th, Jack Levin created the first commit to his Xenminer repository and announced it on X as an “evening project”.